Artist /Photographer

 In 2019 her work was shown at Betts project, London, May 22-27th at an exhibition hosted by the Sailmakers Collective.

-in 2020 Tara was part of a two person show (alongside Martina O'shea) at 'Pages of Hackney'.
+2020, Tara was part of a two person show (alongside Martina O'shea) at 'Pages of Hackney'.
 Pulled landscape explores landscape through a series of abstractions.
 The photographic process is one which is quite instantaneous, and both artists use photography in a different way which is process driven.
+30% of sales are donated to Tree Council Charity (www.treecouncil.org.uk

-In 2021.
-Tara was part of an mixed media exhibition A Glimpse of Kink, June 2021, at the Bateman Gallery of London.
+2021, Tara was part of an mixed media exhibition A Glimpse of Kink, June 2021, at the Bateman Gallery of London.
 Showcasing portraits of Syn Ariad, mistress, fetish muse and artist: An immersive dialogue between art, life, and lifestyles - In times of censorship affecting art, sexuality and the production of radical content, the event sought out to be an occasion to fight cultural stereotypes and stigmas whilst bringing the community together.

 Clients & Collaborators